rockerbacon/modorganizer2-linux-installer/README.md

 The installer will automatically configure game-specific workarounds and install the script extender for your game of choice.
 Java binaries are also made available at `C:\java` for running Proc Patchers.

+*Avoid using ENBoost* with Skyrim: DXVK and Wine have their own better working memory patches, both properly enabled with this installer.

 ### Features

 The following is a small overview of the current state of each supported game: